KrisMakarovska/todoApp/README.md

  - any todo by clicking cross button in its right corner;
  - delete todo title and empty todo will be deleted automatically;

-:small_orange_diamond: change title of you todo by making double click on it;
+:small_orange_diamond: change title of your todo by making double click on it;
 :small_orange_diamond: click ‘toggle all button’ and make all of you todos completed or active;

 :small_orange_diamond: errow massages will notify you in case you have any troubles with server response;